akis-project/.github/profile/README.md

 # docker compose up -d
 ```

+### Conclusion

-From now on, docker containers will be running on the background, with volumes and networks managed by itself automatically.
+- From now on, docker containers will be running on the background, with volumes and networks managed by itself automatically.
+- `React` and `nodejs` containers will be running in development mode, i.e. whenever you make changes in the code, they will hot reload.
+You will be able to see the latest changes without restarting containers 👍
+- **However, `flask` will need to be restarted again when its code is updated** 🛑